-5. As of February 3, 2016, the Bollinger firm served Respondent with written discovery requests, including interrogatories and a notice to produce, and filed a notice of deposition scheduling LC's discovery deposition for March 31, 2016.
-On February 3, 2016, the Bollinger firm filed a motion to strike and dismiss LC's complaint, arguing that Respondent had improperly pled negligence and premises liability in one count instead of pleading them with specificity in two separate counts.
+5. As of February 3, 2016, the Bollinger firm served Respondent with written discovery requests, including interrogatories and a notice to produce, and also filed a notice of deposition scheduling LC's discovery deposition for March 31, 2016.
+At that time, the firm filed a motion to strike and dismiss Clark's complaint, arguing that Respondent had improperly pled negligence and premises liability in one count instead of pleading them with specificity in two separate counts.
 Cosmos also asserted that Respondent had filed the complaint in the wrong division, since the limit on monetary damages in the municipal division was \$30,000 and Respondent was seeking over \$30,000 on LC's behalf.
 Cosmos noticed the motion for a hearing on February 17, 2016, and Respondent received notice of it shortly thereafter.